 Plant derived, natural compound.
 This is the only option available if you have a fish pond or live near a body of water.
 Organic treatments tend to last longer than conventional.

 Also plant derived, but with synthetic compound.
-May perform a faster knockdown than conventional.
+May perform a faster knockdown than organic.
 Some customers begin their program with conventional, then switch to organic.

 Works by treating the host (mice and chipmunks) for ticks – and we can realize a 93% knockdown of ticks in year one.
 The only tick control regiment recognized by the Center for Disease Control.
 Learn more